riccardo-dagna/roguelike-tutorial-tcod/README.md

 Mechanics to add in the game:
 - Condition (blindness, grab, petrification)
-- Elemental damage and extra effect
+- Extra effect of elemental damage
 - New monster and items
 - Shopkeeper (with random item)
+- Boss monster (with special attack)